melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 For none devops people CI - means "continuous integration" - a process allowing to test your code in some centralized service and share results with others.

-Let's create some Christmas gift module and then build it:
+Let's create some new year gift module and then build it:

 ```bash